YADengUU/trio-analysis/README.md

 samtools index sample1.slice.bam
 ```

-Then open IGV from your browser, with the correct reference genome selected, upload the files you just generated from the tag "Sample Info" and navigate to your locus.
+Then open IGV from your browser, with the correct reference genome selected, upload the files you just generated from the tag "Tracks" and navigate to your locus.

 #### Evidence for "rare variant"